jcrodriguez-dis/vpl-jail-system/docs/source/troubleshooting.rst

 Troubleshooting
 ***************

-This document describes how can you check and troubleshooting the the VPL-Jail-System.
+This document describes how can you check and troubleshooting the VPL-Jail-System.
 For more details about VPL, visit the `VPL home page`_ or the `VPL plugin page at Moodle`_.